 Chances are, your employees were dealing with an open office space, insufficient consideration for what employees need to stay healthy, and the lack of environmental sustainability, little to no work-life balance with a lot of background and interruptions.
 Underneath all of that, however, was the tie that binds: a fully present, always socializing workforce.
 Yes, there were interruptions, but there was also camaraderie, water cooler conversations, the quick inside joke or video shared from a smartphone.

 These interactions will need to return in some shape or form.

-Most employees have been solely existing on Zoom meetings, video conference calls and Slack.
+On eof the biggest office trends post COVID-19 is that employees have been solely existing on Zoom meetings, video conference calls and Slack.
 But there is a lack of collective energy that can only be recreated and harnessed into ultimate productivity when we’re all in the same space.
 Continuing daily, weekly, or monthly check-ins should still take place even when employees return to the office.
 These may no longer be hour-long meetings, but rather quick, socially distanced updates where everyone on your team can share their wins and struggles.

 Social interactions need to be fostered, so the space must be intentional and thought out to ensure these interactins can still happen.